stefanlesser/nature-of-order/_notes/authentic-architecture-with-deep-feeling-has-become-almost-impossible.md

 ---
-title: Authentic architecture with deep feeling and true worth has become almost impossible
+title: Authentic architecture with deep feeling has become almost impossible
 ---

 > In traditional society, building was almost always something that stood for human value, that raised life to its greatest possible heights, that supported a spiritual and meaningful conception of human existence.